Key Public Health Questions

 This template, modified from the Department of Health WA’s Research and Evaluation Framework, will assist in developing a program logic model.

-An important part of the evaluation is to determine what it is you want the evaluation to tell you; because it is the evaluation questions that will determine what the rest of your evaluation looks like.
+An important part of the evaluation process is to determine what it is you want the evaluation to tell you; because it is the evaluation questions that will determine what the rest of your evaluation looks like.
 Evaluation questions generally tend to be clustered around three ideas:

 - What happened?